 For a continuous harvest, make successive plantings every 2 to 3 weeks until about 3 months before first fall frost date.
-You must keep picking the cucumbers regularly, because if they get too big, the plant will stop producing fruit.
-About 1 month before first frost, start pinching off new flowers so plants channel energy into ripening existing fruit.
+Keep picking the cucumbers regularly, because if they get too big, the plant will stop producing.
+About one month before first frost, start pinching off new flowers so plants channel energy into ripening existing fruit.

 In optimal conditions at least 60% of seeds will germinate.
 Usual seed life: 3 years.
 Per 100′ row: 240 seeds, per acre: 35M seeds.

 Diseases & Pests